5 Biggest Facility Risk Management Issues For Facilities Managers

 This potential revenue impact from failing to maintain an exemplary level of brand uptime is making facility management increasingly crucial, not only as a needed line item to monitor, but as a core component of an overall brand strategy.

 But how can facility teams guarantee brand uptime?
 Most important, visibility is paramount.
 As is said, you can’t improve what you can’t measure.
-It’s critical to have insight as to the state of all physical assets, active service orders, level of contractor compliance, problem resolution metrics, outlier locations, etc. Facility managers need this to respond effectively to issues as they arise and proactively maintain equipment on schedule as necessary.
+It’s critical to have insight as to the state of all physical assets, active service orders, level of contractor compliance, problem resolution metrics, outlier locations, etc. Facilities managers need this to respond effectively to issues as they arise and proactively maintain equipment on schedule as necessary.
 Only by being in a position to maintain a smooth running physical infrastructure can one ensure uptime and minimize brand risk.

 Emergency Preparedness/Health And Safety Risk

 A company’s facilities and related equipment and supplies can prove to be a critical way to respond to dangerous safety issues as well as the unforeseen emergencies that can arise.
-However, with responsibilities for employee, contractor and customer safety across its locations, the FM team needs to manage and prepare for any and all potential risks that could arise, no matter how unlikely.
+However, with responsibilities for employee, contractor and customer safety across its locations, the FM team needs to manage and prepare for any and all potential facility risks that could arise, no matter how unlikely.

-When considering health and safety risk, facility managers need to make sure not only that any potential hazard is addressed but that it’s done on a timely basis and by qualified tradesmen.
+When considering health and safety risk, facilities managers need to make sure not only that any potential hazard is addressed but that it’s done on a timely basis and by qualified tradesmen.
 Having specified procedures in place and systematically recording all actions taken can help mitigate risk should incidents occur resulting in legal action.

 Ensuring safety inspections occur across all locations is another important FM task.
-This can be challenging to perform on a consistent basis; however but if not done properly can also lead to increased risk.
+This can be challenging to perform on a consistent basis; however if not done properly can also lead to increased risk.
 Using a mobile-based site auditing tool can make sure that whoever is conducting the review covers every item on the checklist, records every problem and in some cases even creates a work order on the spot to facilitate its timely remediation.

 Today, being prepared for on-site emergencies, whether man-made or not, is another role that falls under the FM umbrella.
 With contractors working at a company’s behest (and often in not readily visible locations) there’s potential danger in an emergency situation.
-Again, facility managers can take advantage of the latest technology to minimize risks.
+Again, facilities managers can take advantage of the latest technology to minimize facility risks.
 There are GPS-based tools that track contractors’ presence.
 Such mobile apps can provide contractors who are unfamiliar with a facility with emergency procedures and location maps with exit locations and evacuation routes.

 Making sure repairs can be made quickly, comprehensive site audits are completed consistently, exit routes and emergency procedures are made readily available, and contractors’ on-site status can be monitored, are just some of the ways facility staff can manage this risk.